James Beattie: Accrington passion overcame logic in Boro upset

 The former England striker added: "They're over the moon.
 I'm over the moon with them and it's all to do with their commitment and wanting to put things right from Saturday."

 For Mingoia, scoring the winner at the Riverside Stadium was a sweet moment.

-After being released by Watford in the summer, the 21-year-old was without a job until he signed a one-year contract at the Store First Stadium on 1 August.
+After being released by Watford in the summer, the 21-year-old was without a job until he at the Store First Stadium on 1 August.